Emefiele advises Central Bankers on industry stability

-The Governor of the Central Bank of Nigeria (CBN), Mr. Godwin Emefiele, has urged the Governors of Central Banks and other African financial sector regulators to be more vigilant in their regulatory and supervisory.
+THE Governor of the Central Bank of Nigeria, CBN, Mr Godwin Emefiele, has urged governors of Central Banks and other African financial sector regulators to be more vigilant in their regulatory and supervisory.

-He spoke, today, at the opening of the 2023 African Central Bank Conference, in Johannesburg, South Africa, according to a statement by the apex bank.
+He spoke yesterday at the opening of the 2023 African Central Bank Conference, in Johannesburg, South Africa, according to a statement by the apex bank.

 Such measures, he said, were imperative to avoid any run on banks in the region.